doraKoreny/Flat-Manager-Flatium/README.md

 - JUnit
 - React

 This is a teamwork project.
 The Flatium team consists of three amazing Codecoolers: Koreny Dóra, Márton János, Ádám Bozsóki.
+During the implementation we used pair-programming technique a lot.
 We spent all together 12 days to implement this application.